Regional Transportation District: Bus

 Bus service in Denver dates back to 1924, when Denver Tramway began the first bus between Englewood and Fort Logan.
 Buses had completely replaced the previously expansive streetcar system in metro Denver by 1950, and the privately owned Denver Tramway served the City and County of Denver, as well as older portions of Arvada, Aurora, Englewood, Golden, Lakewood, Westminster, and Wheat Ridge and smaller suburbs.
 In 1969, the Colorado General Assembly created the RTD to provide public transportation to five additional counties in the metropolitan area.
-In October 1970, RTD established a Northern Operations Group (NOG) to provide service to Boulder and Longmont.

 Denver Tramway Company continued its service under sponsorship of the City and County of Denver until April 18, 1971, when it was taken over by Denver Metro Transit, an entity created by the City and County of Denver.
 Suburban services only continued for those suburbs willing to contribute a subsidy.
 It acquired privately owned companies, improved service frequency, and expanded to routes that commercial carriers previously operated such as airport buses.

-By 1972, RTD had created a plan for a personal rapid transit (PRT) system in the area, which included 98 mi of PRT and extensive bus service throughout the areas served by RTD.
+By 1972, RTD had created a plan for a personal rapid transit (PRT) system in the area, which included 100 mi of elevated PRT and extensive bus service throughout the areas served by RTD.
+The PRT system would have 58 stations and a fleet of 800 electric vehicles that could each carry 12 passengers and travel at up to 40 mph.
 Later that year, the Urban Mass Transportation Administration (UMTA) selected RTD to develop PRT as a demonstration project.
 In 1973, residents voted for a sales tax of 0.5% over the six counties served by RTD for ten years; 20% of the funds would be used for expanded bus services and the other 80% was earmarked for PRT construction, although that project was later scrapped.
-The tax became effective January 1, 1974 and was raised to 0.6% on May 1, 1983.
-On January 1, 2005 the tax rate increased to 1.0%.
+The tax became effective January 1, 1974, and was raised to 0.6% on May 1, 1983.
+On January 1, 2005, the tax rate increased to 1.0%.

+In 1973, RTD started operating a demonstration bus service, the Parker Stage, between Downtown Denver and the suburb of Parker.